 P. W. Atkins, R.S.
 Friedman, Meccanica Quantistica Molecolare, Zanichelli, Bologna, 2000

+Lectures are carried out face to face.
+Some lectures recorded in advance are also made available to the students through the Elly platform of the course.
+If the pandemic situation is still lasting, distance learning by live streamed lectures, via Teams platform, will be active, too.
 Teaching activities will be performed principally by means of taught lessons with the aid of computer ppt presentations, available to the students before classes on the Elly platform.
 The exchange of views with the students will be favoured in order to verify the acquired knowledge and understanding.
 Lectures will be implemented by means of problem solving and “question time” like activities in order to maximize the understanding level of the students.

 The “in itinere” tests and the final written examination consist of open questions and problem solving.
-In such a way the students can demonstrate they have developed those learning skills that are necessary to continue to undertake further study with a high degree of autonomy and their ability to communicate information, ideas, problems and solutions to both specialist and non-specialist audiences.
+In such a way the students can demonstrate they have developed those learning skills that are necessary to continue to undertake further study with a high degree of independence and their ability to communicate information, ideas, problems and solutions to both specialist and non-specialist audiences.
 The students can inspect their written tests by appointment with the teacher.